CJS-ES6-Module-Transformation-Research/tcppubsub/README.md

 ## Broker :octopus:

 A broker handles all data from the members, like sockets, topics and payload.
-You can use some events do handle the member-data directly at the broker-side.
+You can use some events to handle the member-data directly at the broker-side.

 ```js
 var tcppubsub = require('tcppubsub')